gruntwork-io/docs/docs/foundations/grunty/setup.md

 # Setup

-To install the Gruntwork GitHub App in your organization follow these steps.
+To install the Grunty GitHub App in your organization follow these steps.

 1. Login to the Gruntwork Developer Portal and navigate to Account Settings
 1. Click Install App